Columbus Regional Health: Specialties

-History
+2008 Flood

 June 7, 2008, CRH experienced a flood of historic magnitude, causing severe damage to the hospital.
 The flood prompted the evacuation of 157 patients, and forced the hospital to shut down, with damages totaling over $180 million.
 Due to the flood, certain areas had been destroyed such as the laboratory, pharmacy, information services, food services, and mechanical and electrical systems.

 An interim emergency department was opened up in August 2008, and on October 27, Columbus Regional Hospital reopened with a new and improved facility.

 In 2012, the Federal Emergency Management Agency backed a project to protect CRH from any future flooding.
 15 flood gates were installed around the campus in order to keep water out.
 Today, CRH is a fully functioning, 225-bed not-for-profit, providing emergency and surgical services and comprehensive care.

 WellConnect

 In 2014, Columbus Regional Health opened up a new walk-in clinic called WellConnect in the downtown area of Columbus, Indiana.
 In an effort to keep up with the times, CRH decided to create a new facility with a different approach on delivering health care services.
-The end result was derived from focus groups and surveys, to the benefit of those living in the downtown area.
+The result was derived from focus groups and surveys, to the benefit of those living in the downtown area.

 WellConnect is a place where patients can meet with wellness experts and healthcare professionals.
 They offer walk-in care for minor illnesses, wellness programs, massage therapy, and cooking demonstrations.
 It is open to the public, Monday through Friday.